benhylau/mesh-workshop/README.md

 Ping another node that is peered over the mesh point interface.
 For example, to ping the host `college`, you can do:

 	root@bloor:~# ping college.local
-	root@bloor:~# ping6 college.local
+	root@bloor:~# ping -6 -I <mesh point wlan> college.local

-This will ping the link-local addresses because mDNS advertises those addresses.
+This will ping the local addresses advertised by mDNS.
 You can also ping the cjdns and yggdrasil addresses.
+For example:

+	root@bloor:~# ping -6 -I <cjdns tun> cjdns.college.local
+	root@bloor:~# ping -6 -I <yggdrasil tun> ygg.college.local

-For example, another node can ping `bloor` like this:
+Or you can ping the IP addresses directly.
+For example, `college` can ping `bloor` like this:

-	root@college:~# ping6 fcb0:3f14:ebc8:1f7b:a1ce:bd44:a410:5049
+	root@college:~# ping -6 fcb0:3f14:ebc8:1f7b:a1ce:bd44:a410:5049
-	root@college:~# ping6 fd00:338a:9ae7:1947:8a2b:7ea3:5c2d:f737
+	root@college:~# ping -6 fd00:338a:9ae7:1947:8a2b:7ea3:5c2d:f737

-Now these pings go through the encrypted `tun1` and `tun0` virtual interfaces, associated with cjdns and yggdrasil, respectively in this example.
+These pings go through the encrypted `tun1` and `tun0` virtual interfaces, associated with cjdns and yggdrasil, respectively in this example.
 Note that these addresses are regenerated on power cycle.

 Sometimes cjdns does not know that a new peer came up, so if the ping fails you need to restart the process with: